nirvana-7777/pvr.magenta/README.md

 - Single timers add&delete
 - Playtimeshift
 - Automatic replacement of devices when more than 5 OTT devices reached
+- Mapping to Kodi genres by Musiktoto.
+Thank you!

 ## Build instructions